Thomas E. Rose: Later years

 Rose then participated in the Atlanta campaign with his first returning battle and resumed command being at the Battle of Ackworth.
 During the Battle of Kennesaw Mountain, Rose was wounded before being placed under the IV Corps.
 Rose then participated at the Battle of Franklin but his horse was killed during the battle.
 On July 22, 1865, Rose was brevetted Brigadier General for "gallant and meritorious services".
 Despite being mustered out with the 77th Pennsylvania on December 5, 1865, Rose re-enlisted in the United States Army on July 28, 1866, as a captain of the 11th Infantry Regiment.
-Rose was brevetted Major and Lieutenant General on March 2, 1867, before retiring on April 23, 1894.
+Rose was brevetted Major and Lieutenant Colonel on March 2, 1867, and was promoted to Major on April 2, 1892, before retiring on April 23, 1894.
 He spent his final years at Washington, D.C. before dying on November 6, 1907, and being buried at Arlington National Cemetery along with his wife, Lydia C. Trumbower.